vicenteicc2008/Lumia640Pkg/README.md

 # Lumia830Pkg
-WIP Custom ARM UEFI firmware for Lumia 830
-Based on Lumia830Pkg by rickliu : https://github.com/rickliu2000/Lumia830Pkg
+WIP Custom ARM UEFI firmware for Lumia 830, based on Lumia830Pkg by rickliu : https://github.com/rickliu2000/Lumia830Pkg

 # Current Status
-Edk2 boots to EFI shell correctly, but bootmgfw.efi and displays this error : "ConvertPages : failed to find range 10000000 - 100EEFFF".
-Memory map still isn't entirely correct.
+Edk2 boots correctly, but it is not capable of loading windows (just use unlocked stock uefi for that ).
+Linux is untested right now.